MicrosoftLearning/APL-1004-deploy-configure-azure-monitor/Instructions/Labs/LAB_03_exercise_monitor_web_apps.md

     module: 'Guided Project - Deploy and configure Azure Monitor'
 ---

-This guided project consists of the four exercises:

-- Exercise 1: Deploy Log Analytics
-- **Exercise 2: Monitor web apps**
-- Exercise 3: Configure monitoring for compute services
-- Exercise 4: Configure alerts

-In Exercise 2, you configure monitoring for web applications.
+## Skilling tasks

-- Task 1: Enable Application Insights
+- Enable Application Insights
-- Task 2: Disable loggingfor .NET core snapshot debugger
+- Disable logging for .NET core snapshot debugger
-- Task 3: Configure web app HTTP logs to be written to a Log Analytics workspace
+- Configure web app HTTP logs to be written to a Log Analytics workspace
-- Task 4: Configure SQL Insights data to be written to a Log Analytics workspace
+- Configure SQL Insights data to be written to a Log Analytics workspace
-- Task 5: Enable file and configuration change tracking for web apps
+- Enable file and configuration change tracking for web apps

 ## Exercise instructions

-**Task 1: Enable Application Insights**
+### Enable Application Insights

 1. In the Azure Portal Search Bar, enter **rg-alpha** and select **rg-alpha** from the list of results.
 1. From the list of items in the resource group, choose **App Services for the Web App with an SQL Database**.